ctjacobs/pyqso/docs/source/getting_started.rst

 operator makes.
 Users must therefore make sure that the Python interpreter and any additional software dependencies are satisfied before PyQSO can be run successfully.
-The list of software packages that PyQSO depends on is provided in the README file.
+The list of software packages that PyQSO depends on is provided in the ``README.md`` file.

 Installation and running
 ------------------------

-Assuming that the current working directory is PyQSO’s base directory (the directory that the Makefile is in), PyQSO can be installed via the terminal with the following command:
+Assuming that the current working directory is PyQSO's base directory (the directory that the Makefile is in), PyQSO can be installed via the terminal with the following command:

 ``make install``

-Note: ‘sudo’ may be needed for this.
+Note: ``sudo`` may be needed for this.
 Once installed, the following command will run PyQSO:

 ``pyqso``